 If a student is absent during the final examination for medical or compassionate reasons, he/she may be granted a deferred examination.
 Applications for a deferred examination after the examination has been missed, must be filed in writing with the course instructor within 48 hours of the date of the missed examination.
-In the event that the situation cannot be resolved with the instructor, the student may appeal in writing to the Dean's Office.
 A medical certificate of otherwise appropriate documentation may be required.